 There are some capabilities education businesses need, though, that simply aren’t covered by Kajabi (or most other platforms in its same general class).
 If any of these – covered below – are critical to your business model, then Kajabi is not the platform for you.
 (And you should probably look for a learning management system for small business or here.)

 Multi-tenancy means that you can create and manage multiple instances of a platform under a single umbrella.
-This can be really handy if, for example, you are a training company with many corporate clients and those clients want their own branded instance of the platform for serving and managing their users.
+It’s often essential for selling courses to businesses because most business buyers are going to want their own branded instance of the platform for serving and managing their users.
 (Or they are going to want to pull courses into their own LMS, which requires a platform like Course Container.)

 While Kajabi does enable you to issue a completion certificate for a course, there is no way to indicate the amount of time associated with a course or the amount of continuing education credit that may be available.

-Or, if “all-in-one” is not a big driver, have a look at the platforms in the Tagoras Learning Business Platform Directory.
+Similarly, if “all-in-one” is not a big driver, have a look at the platforms reviewed on ReviewMyLMS.
+Most of these will handle continuing education credit.

 Kajabi has no capabilities for importing or configuring courses created in common authoring tools like Articulate and Captivate.
 By extension, it also does not support the use of the SCORM, xAPI/TinCan, or other e-learning standards for packaging courses.
 If you have a strong and valid reason for using one of the major e-learning standards, Kajabi would not be the way to go.
 (More on SCORM here.)